CarolineLavinia666/newGitTest/README.md

 Hi my name is Caroline.
-I am from Austria and currently live and study in the UK.
+I am from Austria and currently I live  in the UK.